rizinorg/website/content/posts/auto-sync/index.md

 After the instruction ID is decoded, a big switch case is walked over to call the different decoder methods of the instruction's operands.

 The key is, that the state machine table and the big switch case can be generated independently of the target.
-Each target still needs to implement the decoders the operands, because those are unique for each target, but this is essentially it.
+Each target still needs to implement the operand decoders, because those are unique for each target, but this is essentially it.
 It saves quite some work, compared to implementing the decoding logic every time again for each target.

 **Excerpt from state machine**